cph-cachet/flutter-plugins/packages/light/example/README.md

-# flutter_light_example
+# light_example

-A pedometer plugin for retrieving the light sensor data in Lux.
+A Flutter plugin for retrieving the light sensor data using a platform channel.
 Works for Android only, since the light sensor API is not available on iOS.

 ## Usage
 ```dart
 class MyClass {